 We can carry out a records search and provide you, or a relative, with records about your/their time with us.

 Email us to request an application form email@example.com

 Please remember to make it clear on the questionnaire for archive search enquiries how you are related to the person signing the consent form.
 In order to help us identify your relative in our records, please include as much factual information as possible.

-Our data is managed in accordance to the General Data Protection Regulation 2018, which means we can only disclose information to the person about whom it was written.
+Our data is managed in accordance to the Data Protection Act (2018), which means we can only disclose information to the person about whom it was written.
 You can view our latest guidance in our Privacy Notice.